Network Services on Public Cloud : Virtual Routers and Floating IPs

 Your can now ping your server using this public IP.

 Switch this floating IP to another server

-During the alpha period, they are totally free.
+During the beta period, they are totally free.
 These resources will only be billed when they move to production.

 The high availability of virtual routers and floating IPs will be part of the latter phases, and will be addressed before they enter production.